Psychological and Social Implications of Genetic Diseases in India: A Story

 Description: A genetic disorder that leads to the progressive loss of motor neurons in the spinal cord.

-Prevalence: Not as common but present in India.
+Prevalence: Not as common, but present in India.

 Symptoms: Muscle weakness, difficulty in movement, and respiratory issues.